Thanks for joining me!

 Although time and multiverse traveling has not been invented yet, we might be on the right path to better understand the dynamics of deadly diseases and even improve current treatments by relying on Biomathematics.

-Biomathematics may be defined as the combined application of Biology and Mathematics to describe any kind of biological or physiological process by means of mathematical modelling and numerical simulations.
+Biomathematics may be defined as the combined application of Biology and Mathematics to describe any kind of biological or physiological process by means of mathematical modelling and numerical simulations also known as in silico when referring to biological experiments performed in a computer.

 Mathematical modelling and numerical simulations are powerful tools that may provide critical insights concerning the short- and long-term evolution of complex biological phenomena.
 Their combination allow us to investigate different scenarios that could be difficult or even impossible to explore in real life.